deadlyfingers/blog/_posts/2018-10-16-migrating-from-wordpress-to-github-pages.md

 ---
 layout: post
 title: "Migrating from Wordpress blog to GitHub Pages"
+description: "How to export your Wordpress blog and setup GitHub Pages with https and custom domain."
 author: "David Douglas"
 categories: code
 tags: [GitHub Pages, Jekyll, Ruby, Wordpress, Blog, Markdown, Website]